 All content on this site is intended for healthcare professionals only.
 By acknowledging this message and accessing the information on this website you are confirming that you are a Healthcare Professional.
 If you are a patient or carer, please visit the International Myeloma Foundation or HealthTree for Multiple Myeloma.

-Multiple Myeloma
+your Multiple Myeloma Hub experience!

-The Multiple Myeloma Hub website uses a third-party service provided by Google that dynamically translates web content.
+Find out moreThe Multiple Myeloma Hub website uses a third-party service provided by Google that dynamically translates web content.
 Translations are machine generated, so may not be an exact or complete translation, and the Multiple Myeloma Hub cannot guarantee the accuracy of translated content.
 The Multiple Myeloma Hub and its employees will not be liable for any direct, indirect, or consequential damages (even if foreseeable) resulting from use of the Google Translate feature.
 For further support with Google Translate, visit Google Translate Help.

-The Multiple Myeloma hub is an independent medical education platform, sponsored by Sanofi, Bristol Myers Squibb, GSK and Roche, and supported through a grant from Janssen Biotech, Inc. The funders are allowed no direct influence on our content.
+The Multiple Myeloma Hub is an independent medical education platform, sponsored by Bristol Myers Squibb, GSK, Pfizer, Roche and Sanofi.
 The levels of sponsorship listed are reflective of the amount of funding given.
-View funders.
+Digital educational resources delivered on the Multiple Myeloma Hub are supported by an educational grant from Janssen Biotech, Inc. View funders.

 Bispecific antibodies (bsAbs) are a form of T-cell engaging immunotherapy that targets specific surface antigens on myeloma cells as well as the patient’s own T cells, causing direct T-cell activation and tumor cell death.
 The efficacy rates associated with these agents are markedly high; however, they are also associated with significant adverse events and toxicity.1